deanacus/config/packages/eslint/README.md

 ---

-For more detailed information on configuring Prettier, see the [Eslint website](https://eslint.org).
+For more detailed information on configuring Prettier, see the [ESLint website](https://eslint.org).